jeffjiajunw/learn-tdd/README.md

 Briefly explain a limitation of the tests in `tests/authorSchema.test.ts` in the space below.

+Verify author counting tests mock actual MongoDB query, which create tight coupling.
+This means that if the underlying query behavior or expected filter structure changes the tests will need to be updated accordingly

 ## Part 3

 Generate the coverage report for the tests you wrote.
 How can you improve your tests using the coverage report?
 Briefly explain your process in the space below.